GNOME/librsvg/devel-docs/devel_environment.rst

 Make sure you have gone through the steps in :ref:`podman_setup` or :ref:`manual_setup`.
 Then, do the following.

-**Normal development:** You can use ``cargo build`` and ``cargo test`` as for a simple Rust project; this is what you will use most of the time during regular development.
+**Normal development:** You can use ``cargo build --workspace`` and ``cargo test --workspace`` as for a simple Rust project; this is what you will use most of the time during regular development.
 If you are using the podman container as per above, you should do this in the ``/srv/project`` directory most of the time.
+The ``--workspace`` options are because librsvg's repository contains multiple crates in a single Cargo workspace.

 To casually test rendering, for example, for a feature you are developing, you can run `target/debug/rsvg-convert -o output.png